Time-domain and Frequency-domain Signals and their Analysis: Abstract

 \section{Abstract}

-Depending on the application people use time-domain or frequency-domain signals in order to measure or describe processes.
-First we will look at the definition of these terms, produce some mathematical background and then apply the tools to measurements made in the accelerator domain.
+Depending on their application people may use time-domain or frequency-domain signals in order to measure or describe processes.
+First we will look at the definition of these terms, produce some mathematical background and then apply the tools to measurements made in accelerators.
 We will first look at signals produced by a single bunch passing once through a detector (transfer line, linac), then periodic single bunch passages (circular accelerator) and at the end multi-bunch passages in a circular accelerator.
 The bunches themselves are considered rigid; oscillations within the bunch are treated in another CAS course (i.e. general advanced CAS course \cite{bib:TFD-advanced-2013})

 \keywords{CAS, School, particle accelerator, time-domain, frequency domain, Fourier-transform, tune measurement, chromaticity.}